Another Earthquake Rocks Southern California, 6.9 On Richter Scale, Shaking Goes On For 40 Seconds

-For the second time in two days, a major earthquake rocked Southern California, centered near the town of Ridgecrest about 113 miles Northeast of Los Angeles, in the Mojave Desert, on July 5.
-The Friday quake struck at 8:16 p.m.
-Pacific Daylight Time, and caused shaking for about 40 seconds, according to a report by NBC San Diego.
+For the second time in two days, a major earthquake rocked Southern California, centered near the town of Ridgecrest, about 113 miles northeast of Los Angeles.
+The epicenter was located in the Mojave Desert.
+The July 5 quake struck at 8:16 p.m.
+PT, and caused shaking for about 40 seconds, according to a report by NBC San Diego.

 Initial reports put the magnitude of the quake at 7.1 on the Richter scale, according to a report by The Los Angeles Times.
 The quake was later downgraded to 6.9.

-On July 4, the same area was hit with a quake that measured 6.4, making it the most powerful quake in at least 20 years to strike Southern California, according to a CNBC report.
+On Thursday, July 4, the same area was hit with a quake that measured 6.4, making it the most powerful quake in at least 20 years to strike Southern California, according to CNBC.
 But that mark was eclipsed less than 34 hours later by the 6.9 quake.

-Had the quake struck a heavily populated area, the damage could have been devastating — though damage reports had not yet come in as of 9 p.m. local time.
-The Friday quake was magnitudes more powerful that the January 17, 1994 Northridge quake that measured 6.6 but — striking an urban area in the San Fernando Valley area of Los Angeles — killed 57 people and caused an estimated $20 billion in damage, according to a History.com account.
+Had the quake struck a heavily populated area, the damage could have been devastating, though damage reports had not yet come in as of 9 p.m. local time.
+The Friday quake was more powerful that the January 17, 1994, Northridge quake that measured 6.6, but that one struck an urban area in the San Fernando Valley area of Los Angeles, killing 57 people and caused an estimated $20 billion in damage, according to a History account.

-Other reports said that Friday’s Ridgecrest quake measured 6.9 on the scale, after a revised measurement by the United States Geological Survey, according to a Twitter report by ABC 15 TV News.
+Other reports said that Friday’s Ridgecrest quake measured 6.9 on the scale, after a revised measurement by the United States Geological Survey, according to a Twitter report by ABC 15.

 These were the coordinates for that 7.1 earthquake, according to the USGS twitter account.
 It would have been absolutely devastating if it were in an urban area, and no doubt dangerous for the people there. pic.twitter.com/oaFoPkPujn